-For the last two weeks, I’ve been under Japanese influence, and it would be an understatement to say what an absolutely brilliant adventure it’s been in this marvellous, mystical and mysterious island nation.
+I’ve been under Japanese influence recently, and it would be an understatement to say what an absolutely brilliant adventure it’s been in this marvellous, mystical and mysterious island nation they call Japan.

-There have been fascinating excursions and diversions to Kyto, Osaka, Hiroshima and Itsukushima, but the biggest and best part of the trip has been spent in one particular intoxicating, awe-inspiring and at times overwhelming mega-metropolis, by most calculations the biggest city in the world*, keeping New York and its undesirables in its place.
+There have been fascinating excursions and diversions to Kyto, Osaka, Hiroshima and Itsukushima, but I must say that almost certainly the biggest and best part of the trip has been spent in one particular intoxicating, awe-inspiring and at times overwhelming mega-metropolis, by most calculations the biggest city in the world*, keeping New York and its undesirables in its place.

-One of Japan’s forty-seven prefectures and its capital city, Tokyo lies on the eastern coast of Honshu, the largest of the four islands that make up the country.
+One of Japan’s forty-seven prefectures and its capital, Tokyo lies on the eastern coast of Honshu, the largest of the four islands that make up the country.
 The city was initially called Edo but renamed in 1868 when the Japanese imperial family relocated there from Kyoto.

 Tokyo has an energy that’s hard to put your finger on.
 It’s not overt.
 It’s not in your face.
-But there’s an intangible fizzle and crackle in the air that makes this place breathe.
+But there’s an intangible fizzle and crackle in the air that makes this place breathe, a bit like being on drugs even if you‘re not.
 It’s an integral part of the the Tokyo experience and it’s a feeling that many have said they share.
 Where does it come from?
 Partly from the vast numbers of people that share this small space with you.
-And partly from the fact that it is truly a 24/7 city.
+And partly from the fact that it is truly a 24/7 city, like NYC on steroids.
 But it goes beyond that.
-It feels like it’s part of the DNA that binds this city together.
+It feels like it’s part of the DNA that binds this world capital together.

 So, in 2019 I can finally say a little about what life in Tokyo is like without recourse to that song by Japan.